-Prior to the issuance of building or zoning permits for said employee unit(s), the property owner shall place on file with the permit and resource management department an affidavit that said unit(s) will be used to house persons employed on the premises for agricultural purposes.
-Further, a covenant shall be recorded, in a form satisfactory to county counsel, which acknowledges that in the event that the agricultural use is terminated on the property, the agricultural employee dwelling shall become a nonconforming residential use.
+Prior to issuance of zoning permits for the employee unit(s), the property owner shall place on file with the Permit and Resource Management Department an affidavit that the unit(s) will be used to house persons employed on the premises for agricultural purposes.
+Further, a covenant shall be recorded, in a form satisfactory to county counsel, which acknowledges that in the event that the agricultural use is terminated on the property, the agricultural employee dwelling unit shall become a nonconforming residential use.